My Doernbecher Story

 After consulting Katie’s parents and his colleagues, Dr. Johnson prescribed Gleevec, a targeted cancer pill developed by Brian Druker, M.D., director of the OHSU Knight Cancer Institute.
 Katie began taking Gleevec in July 2001 and by February 2002 there was no detectable leukemia in her body.

-Today Katie, 15, is cancer-free and living the life of a happy, healthy teenager.
+Today Katie, 15, is cancer-free and living the life of a happy, healthy young adult.

 OHSU Doernbecher was the first hospital in the world to test the effectiveness of Gleevec in children.
 Gleevec works by targeting and turning off specific proteins in cancer cells that drive the growth of tumors while leaving healthy cells alone.
 Before Gleevec, only half of patients with CML survived their disease.
 Now, nearly 90 percent of people with CML survive.